onecommons/unfurl/docs/configurators.rst

 ===============

 To use a configurator, set it as the ``implementation`` field of an `operation` and set its inputs as documented below.
+Configurator names are case-sensitive;
+if a configurator name isn't found it is treated as an external command.

 If you set an external command line directly as the ``implementation``, Unfurl will choose the appropriate one to use.
 If ``operation_host`` is local it will use the `Shell` configurator, if it is remote,